python/cpython/Doc/library/datetime.rst

    ``tzinfo=None`` can be specified to create a naive datetime from an aware datetime with no conversion of date and time data.

-   :class:`datetime` objects are also supported by generic function :func:`copy.replace`.
+   :class:`.datetime` objects are also supported by generic function :func:`copy.replace`.

    .. versionchanged:: 3.6